eProsima/Fast-DDS-docs/docs/notes.rst

 Version 1.8.0
 ^^^^^^^^^^^^^

-This release includes the following features:
+This release included the following features:

 * Implementation of IDL 4.2
 * Implementation of :ref:`deadline-qos` QoS